 Schools do not have to apply for funding.
 All eligible schools will receive a SEP funding allocation through the Student Resource Package (SRP) to support the implementation of the initiative in their school.
 Eligible school types include:

 - Primary

 - Secondary

-- Primary/Secondary combined.
+- Primary/Secondary combined

+- Special schools (by request only)

 School types and specific schools that are not eligible for SEP funding include: